How to Safely Remove a Dynamic Shiny Module

 We have two options to apply this solution to our example.

 The first approach calls for assigning the module’s observer to a variable that is accessible from within the Shiny server directly.
-For instance, we can use reactiveVal that is passed to the module and designed to store observers.
+For instance, we can use reactiveVal which is passed to the module and designed to store observers.

 The second approach makes use of the session$userData object (see Marcin’s related blog post).